siderishub/Mlops-group-60/README.md

 # Mlops-group-60
-An Mlops project for the 02476 course on an pneumonia dataset Test
+A Mlops project for the 02476 course on an pneumonia dataset

 ## Project Description